Sytten/ByPASS/server/README.md

 We provide a **docker-compose** file for your convenience.

 ## Configuration
 The backend needs access to a postgres database to work properly.
-To configure it, you will need to create a **config.json** file inside the config folder.
+To configure it, you will need to create a **config** folder.
+Then create a **config.json** file inside the config folder.
 Please insert the following config (with your credentials) inside:

 ```